-This year sees our family business reach our 100 year anniversary, this led me to research our family history.
-Amazingly the occupation off all my ancestors, dating back to William Dickson, born 1728 were all fishermen, fish merchants or fish curers.
+This year sees our family business reach our 100 year anniversary.
+To celebrate this I decided to research our family history.
+During my research I uncovered that the occupation off all my ancestors, dating back to William Dickson, born 1761 were all fishermen, fish merchants or fish curers, meaning we can trace the family business back to over 250 years of working in the fishing industry.
 But, probably unsurprisingly is how much the whole community relied upon the fishing industry, it was their livelihood.

 Beginning the research proved difficult at first due to not knowing where to look, after trawling the internet I finally stumbled across The National Archives, Ancestry and FreeREG, which all turned out to be superb websites for all sort of records, including naval records dating back to 1918 and earlier.
 Most of these also turned out to be free and provided me with invaluable information to begin my search.

 Upon finally finding my great-great-grandads Naval Records, I knew that expert help would be needed to decipher what was contained within the document to get further information.
 Luckily, after reaching out to friends I got a couple of offers from people who enjoyed carrying out genealogy and naval record research.
 Without their help I would not have been able to find out what I did about my family and the business history.

 Read on further to find out about our family tree and history

 – William Dickson (circa 1680 – ?) and Euphan Cockburn

 – (son) William Dickson (1728 – ?) and Elizabeth Kelly (1700s)

 – (son) William Dickson (fisherman 1761 – 1828) and Janet Barclay (1763 – 1841)